Azure-Samples/azure-python-labs/7-azure-pipelines-ci/README.md

    ![edit yaml](images/4-edityaml.png)

-   These are the lines that specify that Azure Pipelines.
+   These are the lines that specify the Azure Pipelines.
 Your matrix should then look like:

    ```
    strategy: